SAKryukov/vscode-extensible-markdown/docs/index.md

 [[toc]]

+## Features

+- Conversion of individual file or all Markdown files of the current Visual Studio Code workspace;
+- Support of the same CSS files configured for the extension "VS Code Markdown" and used in preview;
+- Optional embedding of CSS in HTML;
+- Optional Detection of the document title based on user-configurable Regular Expression;
+- Optional preview in the default Web browser;
+- Preview in Visual Studio Code, in a full-size window or side by side;
+- A possibility of installation of ["markdown-it" plug-ins](https://www.npmjs.com/package/markdown-it) in an arbitrary directory, without the need to install "markdown-it" itself;
+- Configuration of all processing detail of the extension, ["markdown-it"](https://www.npmjs.com/package/markdown-it) and its plug-ins, from a single source.

 ## Usage

 Open Markdown file (.md) in Visual Studio Code and activate the editor's context menu, use the command "Markdown: Convert to HTML", to convert this file.